Barcaldine - Blackall

 Barcaldine - Blackall faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.6%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 11.3%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.4%).
-Vocational credentials are prevalent, with 37.6% of residents aged 15+ holding them, including advanced diplomas (8.6%) and certificates (29.0%).
-Educational participation is high at 27.1%, with 13.7% in primary education, 7.1% in secondary education, and 2.7% pursuing tertiary education.
+The area's university qualification rate is 14.6%, significantly lower than Australia's average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.3%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.4%).
+Trade and technical skills are prevalent, with 37.6% of residents aged 15+ holding vocational credentials - advanced diplomas (8.6%) and certificates (29.0%).

-Educational participation is notably high, with 27.1% of residents currently enrolled in formal education.
+Educational participation is high, with 27.1% of residents currently enrolled in formal education.
 This includes 13.7% in primary education, 7.1% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education